-This bill proposes to amend the Code of West Virginia by introducing a new article that eliminates the tax credit for corporations and other entities that install solar, wind, or other renewable energy systems.
-The bill defines various renewable energy systems, including active solar systems, biomass systems, geothermal systems, hydro energy systems, and wind systems.
-It also establishes that any corporation or entity operating a renewable energy system must maintain a minimum setback of one mile from residential homes and provide proof of $400 million liability insurance for every 100 acres of the site to cover cleanup and restoration in the event of a disaster.
+The proposed bill aims to amend the Code of West Virginia by introducing a new article that eliminates the tax credit for corporations and other entities that install solar, wind, or other renewable energy systems.
+Specifically, it establishes definitions for various renewable energy systems, including active solar systems, biomass energy systems, geothermal systems, and wind systems.
+The bill also outlines restrictions for these systems, mandating that any corporation or entity operating a renewable energy system must maintain a minimum setback of one mile from residential homes and provide proof of substantial liability insurance for potential cleanup and restoration in the event of a disaster.

 Statutes affected: